I Hope We Never Go Back to How We Were

 Equal opportunity and prosperity are myths that we’ve been sold and it’s literally killing us now.
 People of color knew this before and now it’s WIDE open for everyone to see.

 If there’s one thing we need to fix right now, it’s the wealth gap.
-This wealth was created on our working backs; powerful and rich people built an economic and political system designed to extract resources from the earth, the poor and marginalized in order to reaffirm their own position.
+This wealth was created on our working backs; powerful and rich people built an economic and political system designed to extract resources from the earth, the poor, and the marginalized in order to reaffirm their own position.

 All of the cracks in American culture and systems are being blown wide open by this pandemic.
 All that stuff that only happened to “someone else” is happening to most of us.
 People can’t afford medical care.
 Most of us live paycheck to paycheck.
 We have mountains of debt.
 Health insurance is tied to employment.
 We are making less money for more work.
 If we don’t fix this now, after witnessing the disproportionate numbers of people of color dying, and the vast amounts of “essential” workers being paid almost nothing to risk their lives, then something is truly broken in us.